elegant-scipy/elegant-scipy/markdown/ch5.markdown

 Intuitively, if the two segmentations are exactly alike, then knowing the segment ID in one tells you the segment ID in the other, with no additional information.
-But as the segmentations become more different, knowing an ID in one doesn't tell you everything you need to know about the other.
+But as the segmentations become more different, knowing an ID in one doesn't tell you the ID in the other without more information.

 ## Information theory in brief